URI: A User’s Guide

 4. Eat, really well

 What’s on the menu?
 Anything you want.
 URI is famous for its award-winning food.
-And you’ve got options: Hope Commons is a regular winner in national competitions (we recommend the retro-style burger bar).
-And Butterfield Hall is a favorite for made-to-order burritos and soft-serve ice cream.
-Check out Butterfield’s new fusion grain bowls!
+There’s Mainfare in Hope Commons (we recommend the retro-style burger bar) and Butterfield, a favorite for made-to-order burritos, fusion grain bowls, and soft-serve ice cream.
+Oh, but there’s more.
+Check out all the dining venues available on campus.
+Be sure to take a look at their hours of operation during Move-In Weekend.

 5. Catch a ride